duythai3/ubuntu/cp.md

 cp -u notes.txt backup/
 ```
 ### Practice Exercises
-- [x] Run commands below to create files and folders for practcing:
+- [ ] Run commands below to create files and folders for practicing:
 ```
 # change to you home directory
 cd ~